Batkivshchyna: Early history

-The predecessor of today's party is the Association of Peace-loving Forces "Batkivshchyna" that was founded in 1995 by Volodymyr Prisnyakov, a rector at Dnipropetrovsk National University.
-In 1998, Yulia Tymoshenko was elected a people's deputy of the Verkhovna Rada from the Bobrynets constituency (number 99) in Kirovohrad Oblast.
-In spring 1999, Tymoshenko created a parliamentary group called "Batkivshchyna" as a breakaway group of Hromada.
-On 14 September 1998 the General Prosecutor of Ukraine accused Hromada leader Pavlo Lazarenko of embezzlement, and the following March Tymoshenko established the "Fatherland" parliamentary group.
+The predecessor of the party is the Association of Peace-loving Forces "Batkivshchyna", founded in 1995 by Volodymyr Prisnyakov, a rector at Dnipropetrovsk National University.
+In 1998 Yulia Tymoshenko was elected a people's deputy of the Verkhovna Rada from the Bobrynets constituency in Kirovohrad Oblast.
+In 1999 Tymoshenko created a parliamentary group called "Batkivshchyna" as a breakaway group of Hromada.
+On 14 September 1998, the General Prosecutor of Ukraine accused Hromada leader Pavlo Lazarenko of embezzlement, and in the following March, Tymoshenko established the "Fatherland" parliamentary group.
 On 9 July 1999, based on the parliamentary group and smaller party, a new political party – All-Ukrainian Union "Fatherland" – was founded its constituent congress.
 On the same day, the Charter of the party was approved.
 According to which the party is entrusted with the main duties to protect the interests of the Ukrainian people in their struggle for the independence of Ukraine, the preservation of national identity, the European future of the country and a decent life for all its citizens.
 The first party chairman was elected Viktor Drachenko, a former Communist Party secretary from Dnipropetrovsk Oblast.
-The party was registered by the Ministry of Justice of Ukraine on 16 September 1999 under certificate no. 122.
+The party was registered by the Ministry of Justice of Ukraine on 16 September 1999 under certificate number 122.
 At the second congress, held on 18 December of the same year, Yulia Tymoshenko was elected chairman of the party, replacing Drachenko.

 Yulia Tymoshenko Bloc

 In the 2002 parliamentary elections, the party was the main constituent of the Yulia Tymoshenko Bloc.
-The bloc obtained 22 seats in the parliament, all on the party list.
-Thirteen of them were allocated to "Fatherland".
+The bloc obtained 22 seats in the parliament—13 of whom were allocated to Batkivshchyna.

 In January 2005, Tymoshenko became Prime Minister of Ukraine under Viktor Yushchenko's presidency.
 Several months earlier, she was a leader in the Orange Revolution which enabled Yushchenko's election.

 After losing several seats in 2002 and 2003, the bloc had grown to 40 members by September 2005.
 In March 2005, the Yabluko party merged with Batkivshchyna.
-However, in March 2007 Yabluko became the Party of Free Democrats and withdrew from Batkivshchyna.
+However, in March 2007, Yabluko became the Party of Free Democrats and withdrew from Batkivshchyna.
 In late 2005, the United Ukraine party also merged with Batkivshchyna.
 In the 2006 and 2007 parliamentary elections the party was part of the Tymoshenko Bloc, which won 129 of 450 seats in 2006 (22.29 percent of the total vote) and 156 of 450 seats (30.71 percent of the total vote) in 2007.